dydil/PitikappPluginLibrary/README.md

 A plugin must be compiled using Qt 5.13.0 MSVC 2017 64 bits.

+This version of the library is intented to be used with Pitikapp 1.1.x.

 # Global architecture

 A plugin is represented by the abstract class `PitikappPlugin`.
-Each plugin class must have a unique id (e.g. "com.pitikapp.plugin.plugin1").
+Each plugin class must have a unique id (e.g. "com.pitikapp.plugins.example").

 The meta-data of a module is represented by the class `PitikappModuleInfo`.
-A list of `PitikappModuleInfo` can be attached to the `PitikappPlugin` instance.
+A list of `PitikappModuleInfo` can be attached to a `PitikappPlugin` object.
 This list is used to show all the modules available for a plugin.

 `PitikappModuleInstance` represents the actual module.
 It is created upon request from the user.

 `PitikappModuleInstanceData` stores all the data necessary for the use of a `PitikappModuleInstance`.
 This includes the parameters that the user can modify as well as the data that must be displayed in a client.

 Each `PitikappModuleInstance` object requires an instance of `PitikappModuleInstanceData`.

-Each module instance can use:
+Each module can use:
-    - A widget for the user to modify the parameters (colors, sizes, ...).
+* A widget for the user to modify the parameters (colors, sizes, ...).
-    - A widget to show data on the client application.
+* A widget to show data on the client application.
-    - A list of files that can be used in the client (e.g. images).
+* A list of files that can be used in the client (e.g. images).

 All this information is stored in a `PitikappModuleDataInfo` object.
 A plugin can register several `PitikappModuleDataInfo` types as long as each has a unique ID.
 All resources (QML files, images, ...) of a `PitikappModuleDataInfo` must be embedded in a Qt resource file.

 Each `PitikappModuleInstanceData` takes as constructor the ID of a `PitikappModuleDataInfo` that is registered by the plugin.

 A module can also use one of the predefined `PitikappModuleInstanceData` classes.
 For now there is only one available: `PitikappModuleInstanceGaugeData`.
-By using `PitikappModuleInstanceGaugeData` or other predefined classes, a plugin doesn't need to register its own `PitikappModuleDataInfo` type as everything is included.
+By using `PitikappModuleInstanceGaugeData` or other predefined classes, a plugin doesn't need to register its own `PitikappModuleDataInfo` type since everything is included.

 # How it works

 At startup, Pitikapp looks for a shared library file called `plugin.dll` in each sub-directory of `./plugins`.

-If the file exists and is a valid shared library it will try to call a function `getPitikappPluginInstance()` that returns a pointer to an object of type `PitikappPlugin`.
+If the file exists and is a valid shared library it will try to load and call a function `getPitikappPluginInstance()` that returns a pointer to an object of type `PitikappPlugin`.

-If the file cannot be loaded (for example incompatible architecture or missing dependencies) or if the `getPitikappPluginInstance` symbol is not foun, the plugin is ignored and won't be listed anywhere.
+If the file cannot be loaded (for example incompatible architecture or missing dependencies) or if the `getPitikappPluginInstance` symbol is not found, the plugin is ignored and won't be listed anywhere.

 # Example

 The attached demo project shows the all the possibilities offered by the plugin library.

-Below is a step-by-step explanation of how to create the plugin.

-## 1 - Creation of a Pitikapp plugin class
+## 1 Creation of a Pitikapp plugin class

 `PitikappPlugin` is an abstract class. `createModuleInstance` must be overriden in a subclass.
 In the example, this class is called `PitikappExamplePlugin`.

 The constructor of `PitikappPlugin` takes two parameters:
-    - The ID of the plugin (must be unique globally)
+* The ID of the plugin (must be unique globally)
-    - The name of the plugin.
+* The name of the plugin.
 This name must be short to fit in all the screens.
 ```cpp
 PitikappExamplePlugin::PitikappExamplePlugin() : PitikappPlugin("com.pitikapp.plugins.example", "Example Plugin")
 ```
-The constructor of the plugin object must initialize the meta-data for all plugins and modules.
+The constructor of the plugin object must initialize the meta-data for all the modules.

-### 1.1 - Plugin meta-data
+### 1.1 Plugin meta-data

 ```cpp
 setValid(true);